 Civil unrest/Political tension

 Finland has a low incidence of serious crime.
-Pickpocketing and purse snatching are common, particularly during the warmer months (May – September).
+Pickpocketing and purse snatching are common on the street, particularly during the warmer months (May-September).
 Pickpocketing can occur at popular tourist attractions, museums, railway stations, restaurants, hotels and other public places.

 In an emergency, call 112 for police, fire or ambulance services.